puchen8229/EMPBOOTSTRP/README.md

       step 1: set up a Model skeleton with assigned H_PARAM, PARAM, resid (or RD) values.
       Step 2: Implementation of dgp, est, prp functions (select is optional.)
       Step 3: obtain an estimable Model skeleton DGP as the output of dgp(Model,T,M).
 For empirical application replace GDP$ENDOG by the empirical data.
-      Step 4: obtain a complete Model skeleton EST as the output of est(Model=DGP).
+      Step 4: obtain a complete Model EST as the output of est(Model=DGP).
-      Step 5: obtain the test statistic values (Cshareo) by setting Cshareo = prp(Model=EST,PRP.PARAM) Step 6: run the bootstrap procedure MODEL.BOOT(Model=EST,PRP,)
+      Step 5: obtain the test statistic values (Cshareo) by setting Cshareo = prp(Model=EST,PRP.PARAM) Step 6: run the bootstrap procedure MODEL.BOOT(Model=EST,PRP)

 The crucial step in using EMPBOOTSTRP is the implementation of three
 functions: dgp, est, and prp.
 Once these three functions are completed,